The 1940s are brought back life this June with an evocative commemoration of life in wartime Britain (from Friday 1st to Sunday 3rd June 2018).

-There's BBMF flypasts, a Spitfire aerial display and a remembrance service (Sunday only).
+There's BBMF flypasts (Saturday & Sunday), and a Spitfire aerial display (Sunday only).
 Thrill to mock battles, live music and theatre- there's more activities than ever before!
 Dance to the music of time gone by with live acts to entertain you throughout the weekend and join us for our Saturday Evening Dance with Kalamazoo Dance Band.

 Take the train over Swithland reservoir into occupied territory - keep your ID card at the ready!